 Volume to Weight Ratio

 Here at GearLab, we generally prefer to save weight whenever possible.
 With this category, the packs we tested ranged in size so dramatically that we first put each on a scale to record weight.
 We're used to putting everything we test on a scale and seeing how it compares to its competitors, and we don't take any manufacturer's word for weight.
 We then gathered up a light but versatile kit of essential equipment to pack along for every run.
-Included in our kit was a bag of race-required items, a rain shell, headlamp, phone, small pair of gloves, buff, 1,000 calories of food, and the pack's hydration system full of water.
+Included in our kit were a bag of race-required items, a rain shell, headlamp, phone, small pair of gloves, buff, 1,000 calories of food, and the pack's hydration system full of water.
 We used the exact same kit for each one of the vests that we tested, and some vests could carry much more, while some couldn't comfortably fit the essentials.

 We assessed the functionality of each pack's storage capacity in the field and devised a grading criterion based on the ratio of the volume of storage capacity to the weight of the pack.
 We don't want to be weighed down mile after mile, but we also know that features and additional storage can add weight.
 This grade reflects our efforts to level the playing field across varying pack sizes.